-RALPH LAUREN OPERATING GUIDELINES
+RALPH LAUREN OPERATING STANDARDS

 - LEGAL AND ETHICAL STANDARDS

 We expect our Suppliers to observe all applicable local and national laws as well as international regulations and standards in the operation of their business.
 While we recognize the different legal and cultural environments in which Suppliers operate, we expect them to align with our Standards even when they offer greater protections than those imposed by local, regional, and national laws.

 Anti-Bribery/Conflict of Interest – Suppliers must not engage in offering or accepting compensation of any value (such as gifts, discounts, services, loans, payments), either directly or indirectly, to or from any of the Company’s employees, service providers or to any government or political officials, to obtain an unfair or improper advantage.
 Suppliers shall also avoid any form of fraud or any action that creates, or appears to create, a conflict of interest with the Company.